stevana/stateful-pbt-with-fakes/README.md

 second datatype is `PreconditionFailure`, which is used to give a nice error message when a command is executed in a disallowed state.
 For example if we try to read from a file handle that has been closed.
-The third data type is `CommandMonad` which let’s us use a different monad than `IO` for executing our commands in.
-After we’ve finished with the interface definition we’ll come back to more examples where we’ll use these optional types, hopefully these examples will help make things more concrete.
+The third data type is `CommandMonad` which let's us use a different monad than `IO` for executing our commands in.
+After we've finished with the interface definition we'll come back to more examples where we'll use these optional types, hopefully these examples will help make things more concrete.

-We’ve already seen that the user needs to provide a way to generate single commands, the only thing worth mentioning is that in case our commands are parametrised by references then during the generation phase we only deal with `Var`s of references, where `data Var a = Var Int`.
+We've already seen that the user needs to provide a way to generate single commands, the only thing worth mentioning is that in case our commands are parametrised by references then during the generation phase we only deal with `Var`s of references, where `data Var a = Var Int`.